MutiatOba/IaC/README.md

 Aim is to create a playbook which installs nginx in the web vm:

-- ```sudo nano install n-ginx-playbook.yml``` and enter the below in the file. note that the file must start with---
+- ```sudo nano install-nginx-playbook.yml``` and enter the below in the file. note that the file must start with---

 content of the file: